 When the system is setup and booted, game data is transferred from the CD-Rom drive to a bank of SIMMs which store and hold the game data.
 The game will stay on the flash memory until either its overwritten.
 The security cart the provides on-the-fly decryption.
 Its also very sensitive can can detect any sort of tampering to the cartridge therefor care needs to be taken when handling.
 This was very successful in preventing any pirate copies of the game becoming available.
 The CPU on the cartridge also made them very expensive, and hard to pirate.

-If the cartridge does detect any tampering at all, decryption keys are lost forever.
+If the cartridge does detect any tampering at all, decryption keys are lost forever and as a result you have a dead system.
 For a very long time only Capcom could revive a dead CPS3 cartridge.
 Even MAME couldn’t CPS3 until 2007.

 Only 6 games were ever written by Capcom for the CPS3.
 I’ve speculated this was due to a few reasons.
 Firstly the CPS3 was much harder to develop on than the CPS2 and third party’s didn’t take an interest.
 It was much more advanced, true, but with that came complexity.
 Secondly, it could have been down to the fact that the CPS3 was only ever intended to run Street Fighter III and its updates.
 The only other games released were also 1-on-1 fighting games.